 Let’s do this!

 - Start by cooking the bacon.
-Using kitchen shears, cut the bacon into bite-size pieces, about 1 inch (the bacon will shrink upon cooking).
-Add to a deep skillet or a large, deep pot (I use my Rachael Ray oval spaghetti pot) and cook, over medium-to-medium-high heat, for about 10-15 minutes.
+Using kitchen shears, cut the bacon into bite-size pieces, about 1 inch (the bacon will shrink upon cooking; if you prefer, you can also cook the bacon in strips and then crumble or chop the bacon once its fully cooked and has cooled).
+Add to a deep skillet or a large, deep pot (I use my Rachael Ray oval spaghetti pot or a dutch oven) and cook, over medium-to-medium-high heat, for about 10-15 minutes.
 Check and stir the bacon occasionally so it doesn’t burn.

 - While the bacon is cooking, prep the chicken.
 Using the kitchen shears, cut the chicken into small cubes and place in a bowl.
 Season with salt and pepper.
 Stir to combine.